Asymptotic Semigroups and Two-sided Weak Orders: Preliminaries

 Then we have

-\textbf{Theorem/Definition (Pennell-Putcha-Renner):} For every $x\in WeW$ there exist elements $a\in D_*(e), b\in D(e)$, which are uniquely determined by $x$, such that
+\textbf{Theorem/Definition (Pennell-Putcha-Renner):} For each $x\in WeW$ there exist elements $a\in D_*(e), b\in D(e)$, which are uniquely determined by $x$, such that

-The decomposition of $x$ in (\ref{A:std}) will be called the {\em standard form of $x$}.
+The decomposition of $x$ in (\ref{A:std}) is called the {\em standard form of $x$}.
 Let $e, f$ be two elements from $\Lambda$.
 It is proven in~\cite{PPR97} that if $x= a eb^{-1}$ and $y= cf d^{-1}$ are two elements in standard form in $R$, then